London tabloid glamour model Katie Price is not exactly known for her economic wisdom.

 Apparently, however, it was just a piece of creative advertising.

 Following the econotweets, Price posted a photo of her with a Snickers bar, and wrote, “You’re not you when you’re hungry.”
 That's one of Snickers' promotional slogans.

 Get it?
 She wasn't sounding like herself in those tweets.
 Hunger had made her so

 und like an economist.
 And Snickers returned her to her usual self.

-"Morning tweeples I've already had a good workout rode my dressage horses and now filming and love it xxxx,"
+"Morning tweeples I've already had a good workout rode my dressage horses and now filming and love it xxxx," she wrote today.